simul/Teleport/README.md

 ## Building Android client application

 1. Follow [Oculus Mobile SDK software setup guide](https://developer.oculus.com/documentation/mobilesdk/latest/concepts/mobile-studio-setup-android/).
-2. [Generate an osig file](https://dashboard.oculus.com/tools/osig-generator/) for your device and place it in `client/VrProjects/Native/RemotePlayClient/assets` directory.
+2. [Generate an osig file](https://dashboard.oculus.com/tools/osig-generator/) for your device and place it in `client\SimulCasterClient\assets` directory.
 3. Connect your Android device to your PC and make sure that ADB debugging is enabled and the PC is authorized.
 4. (old method) Go to `client/VrProjects/Native/RemotePlayClient/Projects/Android` and run `build.bat` to build and deploy.
 5. New method: In Android Studio open RemotePlay/build.gradle.